satoshi-ikehata/CNN-PS-ECCV2018/README.md

 diligent = 'USER_PATH/DiLiGenT/pmsData'
 ```

-Then, just simply try to run test.py as
+The pretrained model for TensorFlow backend is included (weight_and_model.hdf5).
+You can simply try to run test.py as

 ```
 python test.py